Keum profile_1

 My recent research examines whether good (or “prosocial”) CEOs who care for their employees are good for business and broader society (it’s complicated…).
 I show that CEO prosociality can have negative effects in unexpected ways, including slower automation and technological innovation.

-I have received recognition for my teaching, including being named to Poets and Quants’ 40-Under-40 (2021) and voted by the graduating EMBA classes of 2023 and 2024 of CBS for the Commitment to Excellence Teaching Award.
+Before joining NUS, I was on the faculty at Columbia Business School, where I was the David W. Zalaznick Associate Professor of Business.
+At Columbia, I received recognition for my teaching, including being named to Poets & Quants’ 40-Under-40 list in 2021 and being voted by the graduating EMBA classes of 2023 and 2024 for the Commitment to Excellence Teaching Award.

 I received my PhD from NYU Stern School of Business and AB with high honors in economics and mathematics from Dartmouth College.
 Prior to pursuing a career in academia, I worked at McKinsey & Company for four years.
 My primary industry experience is in retail, fashion, and corporate portfolio restructuring.

-I have been living in New York for the past 14 years, now with my wife, my son, and two cats.
+After 14 years in New York City, I have relocated to Singapore with my wife, son, and two cats.
 I like to run, read comics, eat Korean-style fried chicken (splurge occasionally on dry aged steak and omakase), and travel.

 CEOs are perceived to be highly selfish both by business school professors (!!) and the general public.